W. H. Oliver: Life

 During his youth, the family moved to Dannevirke, where he received his schooling at Dannevirke High School.
 Upon leaving school at 18, he moved to Wellington where he studied at Victoria University of Wellington (MA), followed by three years of lecturing at that institution.
 He married Dorothy Nielsen, whom he had met at a Christian conference in Christchurch, and had five sons and one daughter with her.

-In 1951, the Olivers moved to the United Kingdom, where he completed a PhD at the University of Oxford in 1953.
-They returned to New Zealand and he lectured at University of Canterbury and Victoria, before becoming inaugural professor of history at Massey University in 1965, where he later served as Dean of Humanities.
+In 1951, the Olivers moved to the United Kingdom, where he completed a D.Phil at the University of Oxford in 1953.
+They returned to New Zealand and he lectured at the University of Canterbury and Victoria, before becoming the inaugural professor of history at Massey University in 1965, where he later served as Dean of Humanities.
 He was made emeritus professor on leaving Massey in 1983 to become general editor of the Dictionary of New Zealand Biography (DNZB).
 He wrote extensively on New Zealand history and published several volumes of poetry.
 In the 1990 New Year Honours, he was appointed a Commander of the Order of the British Empire, for services to historical research, and also in 1990 he was awarded the New Zealand 1990 Commemoration Medal, and an honorary DLitt from Victoria University of Wellington in recognition of his services to history.
 In 2008, he was honoured in the Prime Minister's Awards for Literary Achievement in the non-fiction genre.

 Oliver died in Wellington on 16 September 2015.
 His wife had died of pancreatic cancer during the time that he worked on the DNZB.